stevenxdeng/AWS_CV_Surveillance/README.md

 # AWS CV Surveillance
 Author: ***Hsien-wen "Steven" Deng***\
 This is a cloud-based Connected Vehicles (CV) Surveillance Application running in serverless architecture in Amazon Web Services (AWS).
-You can construct a cloud system using given AWS template and test as a client through a python script.
+**Template**: The template includes a system of AWS services allows you to establish this application **Test Program**: The test program is a Python script running in the client to test the availability and accessibility to your cloud application.
+The program first simulates sending messages from 10 vehicles (ID, speed) to the Vehicle_Trajectory_Database.
+Then, the program simulates a Roadside Unit (RSU) sending a Kinesis Data Stream to trigger AWS Lambda.
+Last, the program requests results from Cloud_Feedback_Database.

 ## Prerequisite
 1. [Python 3.8](https://www.python.org/downloads/)